SDFIdk/skraafoto_frontend/docs/tutorials/overview.md

 <em>Example:</em> The "skråfoto twinview" view is `public/twinview.html`.
 This corresponds to "skraafoto.dataforsyningen.dk/twinview.html` in the browser.

-Each view imports some tailored Javascript and common style sheets (CSS).
+Each view imports some tailored Javascript and common CSS.

 ### View Javascripts